pam-/wdi-slips/README.md

 ##Overview:
 - This application is intended for classes and/or study groups.
 It showcases study topics and their learning objectives.
 Students can use this app to ask each other questions and review lessons.
+(This app was inspired by my teaching experience during a web development immersive (wdi).)

 ##User stories:
 - As a user, I can: